reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 </Note>

-As a next step, you want the Square component to "remember" that it got clicked, and fill it with an "X" mark.
-To "remember" things, components use *state*.
+As a next step, you want the Square Component to "remember" that it got clicked, and fill it with an "X" mark.
+To "remember" things, Components use *state*.

-React provides a special function called `useState` that you can call from your component to let it "remember" things.
+React provides a special function called `useState` that you can call from your Component to let it "remember" things.
 Let's store the current value of the `Square` in state, and change it when the `Square` is clicked.

 Import `useState` at the top of the file.
 Remove the `value` prop from the `Square` component.
 Instead, add a new line at the start of the `Square` that calls `useState`.
 Have it return a state variable called `value`: